jesus101589/Software-1-Inventory-Management-System/README.md

 # Software-1-Inventory-Management-System
-Inventory Management System - WGU C968 Performance Assessment 📌 Overview
+Inventory Management System - WGU C968 Performance Assessment <br>
+📌 Overview <br>
 This Windows Forms application is designed for managing inventory for a small manufacturing company.
 It replaces a spreadsheet-based system with a robust, object-oriented C# application.
 The system allows users to add, modify, delete, and search for parts and products, as well as associate parts with specific products.

-🛠 Features
+🛠 Features <br>
-✅ Main Form with search, add, modify, delete, and exit functionality for Parts and Products ✅ Add/Modify Part Forms with In-House and Outsourced toggling ✅ Add/Modify Product Forms with part association and disassociation logic ✅ Input validation for numeric fields, min/max constraints, and inventory boundaries
+✅ Main Form with search, add, modify, delete, and exit functionality for Parts and Products <br>
+✅ Add/Modify Part Forms with In-House and Outsourced toggling ✅ Add/Modify Product Forms with part association and disassociation logic ✅ Input validation for numeric fields, min/max constraints, and inventory boundaries